Shivani-Nalawade/Brainwave_Matrix_Intern/README.md

 # Brainwave_Matrix_Intern

-# 📊 Sales Performance Dashboard – Power BI
+# 📊 Sales Dashboard – Power BI

 This Power BI dashboard was developed as part of a data visualization task assigned by **Brainwave Matrix Solutions**.
 The goal was to create an interactive and insightful dashboard to showcase sales performance using modern BI tools.